 Rainbow Mountain, actually named Mount Vinicuna, has become one of the most popular day-trip activities from Cusco, Peru.
 There are hundreds of agencies in Cusco selling trips for the hike, often with overly-saturated photos that greatly misrepresent what Rainbow Mountain actually looks like.

-Before hiking, Sara and I read numerous online blog posts and reviews that make the Rainbow Mountain trek sound horrible.
+Before hiking, Sara and I read numerous online blog posts and reviews that made the Rainbow Mountain trek sound horrible.
 People complained of pale colours, huge crowds, long cramped bus rides, altitude sickness, horrible weather, poor guides, and terrible food.
 We read so many bad reviews that we were very close to skipping the hike altogether.

 Rainbow Hat vs. Rainbow Mountain

-The months of June to August are typically the dry season in and around Cusco and your chances of enjoying good weather is much higher in these months.
+The months of June to August are typically the dry season in and around Cusco and your chances of enjoying good weather are much higher in these months.
 While mountain forecasts are never perfect, it doesn’t hurt to check and plan to hike on a day that’s forecast to be sunny.
 If the forecast is for rain and you can’t postpone your hike, you may be better off skipping the trip altogether.

 There are hundreds of agencies selling Rainbow Mountain day tours from Cusco and it is very difficult to differentiate between the trips offered.
 Unless opting for a higher-end “luxury” package with a known operator, I’d recommend just choosing the cheapest tour you can find.
-Sara and I paid 55 sole each (US $17) in July 2017, including everything but the 10 sole National Park entrance fee.
+Sara and I paid 55 sole each (US $17) in July 2017, including everything (transport, breakfast, guide, lunch) but the 10 sole National Park entrance fee.